SAP/abap-to-json/docs/advanced.md

 # Deserialization of an untyped (unknown) JSON object
 Suppose you need to deserialize a JSON object with an unknown structure, or you do not have a passing data type on the ABAP side, or the data type of the resulting object may vary.
 In that case, you can generate an ABAP object on the fly, using the corresponding GENERATE method.
 The method has some limitations compared to standard deserialization:

-* All fields are generated as a reference (even elementary types)
+* Fields are generated as a reference (even elementary types).
+If you want a more user-friendly generation - use the optimization flag (see below).
 * you can not control how deserialized arrays or timestamps
 * you can not access components of generated structure statically (while the structure is unknown at compile time) and need to use dynamic access
+* you need to accept default logic for type detection.
+Supported types are int, float, packaged, strings, boolean, date, time, and timestamps.

 The simplest example, with straightforward access:
 ```abap
 DATA: lv_json TYPE /ui2/cl_json=>json,